GDPR, Data Privacy, Right to be Forgotten, Consent Management, Compliance

 Data teams have several architectural options to address this:

-Tombstone Records: Publish deletion events (null-value messages) to Kafka topics.
+Tombstone Records: A tombstone is a special message with a null value that signals a deletion.
+When published to Kafka topics with a specific key (e.g., user ID), it marks that key's data for removal.
 Downstream consumers must implement logic to honor these tombstones and filter out deleted records during processing.

 Here's a practical implementation for handling the right to erasure in streaming systems: